jersson/my-typescript-sandbox/README.md

 ### 3.2.
 Make the required configuration

-Setup the `.env` file at the root path using this values
+Setup the `.env` file at the root path using these values

 ```
 API_URL=https://freetestapi.com/api